quantum-engineering-polito/CourseNotes/content/Qubit Electronics/03_Circuit QED/Circuit QED.md

 Therefore the field is stronger the smaller is the cavity.

 # From cavity to QED

-**Warnings:**
+>[!warning]
-- In this section many subsequent approximation will be used.
+>- In this section many subsequent approximation will be used.
 To help the reader, we have underlined with bold characters when a new approximation is introduced.
-- In this notes many hamiltonians differs from the one in the professors's slides.
+>- In this notes many hamiltonians differs from the one in the professors's slides.
 The professor often divided the hamiltonians by $\hbar$, in order to have less constants in the equations.
 We made the choice of maintaining the constant, in order tho have hamiltonians that are expressed as energies (and not frequencies).

 To operate qubits it is possible to realize a circuit that works similarly to a FPC.
 A possible realization is shown is the following figure: